Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 • Best for players facing multiple opponents regularly

-You get to choose one of these when you return to Ethel’s Lab on Paradise Island.
-Unlike the Mechanical Augmentation, both of these upgrades meaningfully change how Inez functions in combat.
+You get to choose one of these when you return to Ethel’s Lab in Fairfield.
+Unlike the Mechanical Augmentation, both of these upgrades meaningfully change how Inez functions in active combat scenarios.

 After fitting the graft, Ethel Tinsley reveals that Willard Konnen, VP of Experimental Operations at Auntie’s Choice, wants to speak with you.
-She gives you her keycard to access Head Office Tower on the ACS Undisputed Claim.
+She gives you her calling card to access the Head Office Tower’s third floor on the ACS Undisputed Claim.

 Additional Context: